 The first game in the series, The Legend of Zelda (1986), was notable for adding extensive exploration and problem-solving in a vast game world to the action genre.
 The game was instrumental in paving the path for the birth of the so-called "action-adventures", and also influenced the development of action role-playing games.
 Further installments followed and expanded upon its formula.
 Early games usually had a top-down perspective (with the notable exception of the side-scrolling The Adventure of Link (1987), which also was the only game with true RPG elements in the series); later, Ocarina of Time (1998) made a shift to 3D for the series.

 Zelda games are known for their character management, which lends a RPG-like flavor to the games.
 Link can equip weapons and armor, buy and sell items, visit towns, and talk to non-player characters.
 Link's abilities can be enhanced, and attributes raised; this is done by finding specific items that affect these attributes or by advancing the plot rather than by gathering experience points and leveling up.

 Dungeons in Zelda games commonly contain various traps that the player has to overcome by using Link's items and abilities, in a light puzzle-solving fashion.
 The games often contain many secrets and optional areas, which may bestow benefits upon the protagonist but are not required to discover in order to complete the game.

-Front cover for The Legend of Zelda: Skyward Sword (Limited Edition Pack)
+Front cover for The Legend of Zelda: Twilight Princess HD (Limited Edition)

-Front cover for The Legend of Zelda: Skyward Sword
+Front cover for The Legend of Zelda: Tri Force Heroes

-Front cover for The Legend of Zelda: A Link Between Worlds
+Front cover for The Legend of Zelda: Breath of the Wild

 Screenshot from Hyrule Warriors